Getting the perspective on climate adaptation with clothes

-Last week when a colleague of mine from Arizona and I visited the Purdue campus in Lafayette, Indiana often heard greetings by the Fairbanks cashiers “I hope it is cold enough for you today” and “I hope it is hot enough for you today” made sense.
-When walking on campus, we got some funny faces.
+Last week when a colleague of mine from Arizona and I visited the Purdue campus in Lafayette, Indiana, I finally found a sense in the often heard greetings by the Fairbanks cashiers “I hope it is cold enough for you today” or “I hope it is hot enough for you today“.
+When walking on the Purdue campus, we got some funny faces.
 It struck me how people adapt to their environment.

 Back in Fairbanks, it is cold enough again to layer.
 I am wearing a turtleneck layering top c/o Adea under a cashmere cardigan.
 I knotted the long “wings” to up the style.
 The plaid skirt is one of my wardrobe essentials.
 The layering allows wearing still a wool peacoat with quilted lining on the commute to work.
 But it is foreseeable that soon I will have to switch to heavier coats, or in other words, it will be cold enough to wear them.
 LOL. 😉 When wearing a longer skirt than coat make sure that at least an inch and a half to two inches (3-5cm) of the skirt show.

 Further posts illustrating other ways to style this trend will go up tomorrow and on Thursday.
 Tomorrow also starts a new Wednesday mini series Dress 4 Success.
-Get a subscription to my blog here to not miss it.
+Get a email subscription to never miss a post.